skuid/SamplePages/Skuid_Techniques/Form_Validation/README.md

 # Validate Form Data with Client Side Capabilities

 Skuid can be used to create very effective and complex data entry forms.
-Recently Skuid has added field validation features to its forms.
+Recently Skuid has added client side field validation features to its forms.
 This allows you to provide feedback to users about data validity before they attempt a save.

 The example below shows a number of examples of this field validation in action.